RecordsKeeper/multichain/docs/source/address.rst

 **8. Import a non-wallet address on RecordsKeeeper Blockchain**

-You have to pass address as argument to the importAddress function call:
+You have to pass an address as the parameter to the importAddress function call:

 * Address: non-wallet address to import on a particular node